Mother Nature is Warning Us Stop What You're Doing or...

 Sound too far-fetched to happen to you?
 Well, it can and is already happening in the U.S. and several countries from severe droughts to massive wild fires to inundating floods.
 Just look what happened in Puerto Rico after Category 5 Maria.
 After only three weeks with little to no food and water, people turned desperately to feces-infected rivers and streams for water, developing contagious water-born diseases from which they died.
 It was also reported that at least 200,000 intend to leave the island to move back to the U.S. because the island was too damaged to sustain life.

 As the earth continues to warm and the glaciers continue to melt, and the sea rises only a foot higher than it is now, entire coastal cities will be buried beneath the sea as the ocean encroaches further inland.
+Based on the current cycle of weather events now, I predict the entire state of Florida will be under water by the year 2200.
 Think about it.
 All major American cities are surrounded by water.
 Portland, Seattle, San Francisco, Los Angeles, New York, Atlanta, Boston, San Diego, Chicago and Detroit, New Orleans, Houston, and most major Florida cities.
 Small towns and whaling villages in Alaska have already been abandoned and resettled further inland.

 Miami is also a major concern to climate scientists and city officials.
 It's vulnerable because it's at sea level.
 Sea levels have risen eight inches in the last 100 years.
 Miami is now experiencing flooded streets at high tide.
 City engineers are working as fast as they can to elevate or relocate buildings to prevent ruin from flooding.
 Some scientists suggest this may have happened to the lost city of Atlantis.